ssea-lab/ssea-lab.github.io/index.md

+## Brief Introduction to the SSEA

+The software service engineering and application (SSEA) laboratory was founded by Professor Keqing He and currently led by Professor Bing Li.

 ## Research Interests

 We mainly focus on the practice and application of software engineering, especially on the following research interests: